 January 16, 2018

-Registration is now open for ISOJ 2018
+UPDATE: Registration is closed for ISOJ 2018

 Each year, the International Symposium on Online Journalism (ISOJ) brings together the best and brightest journalism professionals, researchers, and academics for a global conversation about the future of digital media.
 We hope you will join us at the 2018 symposium, which will take place at the University of Texas at Austin’s Blanton Museum of Art from April 13-14.